dorkodu/wander/README.md

 # Wander Protocol

-This is a working repository for Wander, a
+This is a working repository for Wander, a decentralized social protocol s

 ---